CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 SELECT * FROM TT_Translate('public', 'source_table');
 ```

+If your source table is very big, we suggest that you develop and try your translation table on a random sample of it so that the process of create, edit, test, generate gets quicker.
+Future releases of the framework will provide a logging and a resuming mechanism which will ease the development of translation tables.

 # How to write a lookup table?
-* Some helper functions allow the use of lookup tables describing the source and target attributes for translation.
+* Some helper functions (match(), lookup()) allow the use of lookup tables providing a mapping between source and target values.
-* An example is a list of species source values and a corresponding list of target values.
+* An example is a list of species codes source values and a corresponding list of species names target values.
 * Helper functions using lookup tables will always look for the source values in the column named 'source_val'.
+The lookup() function will return the corresponding value in the specified column.

 Example lookup table.
 Source values for species codes in the source_val column are matched to their target values in the targetSp column.